-Vaccine Requirement: Beginning with Summer 2021 programs, SFS will now require all students to provide proof of vaccination prior to participation in their SFS program.
-Students will need to show proof of full vaccination no later than two weeks prior to departure for their program.
+Vaccine and Booster Requirement: Beginning with Summer 2021 programs, SFS will now require all students to provide proof of vaccination plus 1 booster shot prior to participation in their SFS program.
+Students will need to show proof of full vaccination with a booster shot no later than two weeks prior to departure for their program.
 You can read more about this decision in the FAQs below.

-Read more about the Covid-19 Booster shot at the CDC page here.
+Read more about the Covid-19 Booster shot here.

 SFS continues to actively assess the health and safety risks from COVID-19 at all our global locations as we look to the Summer 2021, Fall 2021 and future programs.
 The decision to resume operations of our international study abroad programs will be determined by many factors, including guidance from the U.S. Department of State, Centers for Disease Control and Prevention (CDC), current international levels of risk, and our ability to mitigate and manage those potential risks for our participants and staff in the field.

 SFS is an industry leader in risk management.
 We have a structured risk management approach that enables us to adapt to the dynamic changes of the natural and political world to both prevent and respond to risk quickly and soundly.
 SFS adheres to the Forum on Education Abroad Standards of Good Practice and continually monitors global risk and security using a variety of external resources, including the U.S. State Department, Overseas Security Advisory Council (OSAC), Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and partner health and safety professionals in higher education (PULSE).